 11.4 Permit Authority Imposed Conditions

-The Permit Authority may request that further conditions are applied prior to granting the permit.
+The Permit Authority may request that further national conditions are applied prior to granting the permit.
 The impositions of such conditions will be in full consultation with the promoter of the activity and they will be included in the modified application and the subsequent permit.

 The Permit Authority may also vary the conditions on a permit after it has been granted as an Authority imposed variation.
 There will be no fee for these variations as set out in Section 12.4.